qc-hybrid/CompPhysHack2026/index.md

 We may close the registration if the number of participants exceeds the capacity (approximately 40).

+For students and researchers with limited budgets, a small number of travel supports may be available.
+If you wish to be considered, please indicate this in the remarks section of the registration form.

 # VISA Information
 [Application form](https://forms.office.com/r/rRDfCcq9P8)